 Handle transformations can be propagated analogously to the surface-based techniques described in Section 11.1.2 by constructing the scalar field $s\left(\cdot\right)$ based on Euclidean distances, instead of geodesic distances [PKKG03].
-While this typically leads to inferior results compared to geodesic-based propagation, this method even works if a surface-based propagation fails due to topological problems like gaps or holes, or even is a point-sampled model
+While this typically leads to inferior results compared to geodesic-based propagation, this method even works if a surface-based propagation fails due to topological problems like gaps or holes.